Current Projects - Drugs and Addictive Behaviour

 Florentia Hadjiefthyvoulou and John Turner

-MDMA research at UEL has a long and impactful history (forming the basis of a REF2014 4* rated Impact Case Study); including an international $3million project (founded by Turner with Prof Lynn Singer at Case Western Reserve University in the US) looking at effects of in utero exposure to MDMA.
-Dr Florentia Hadjiefthyvoulou continues to work in this field with ongoing projects at UEL and at Nottingham Trent University.
+MDMA research at UEL has a long and impactful history, which was recognised in a REF2014 4-star rated Impact Case Study.
+This work includes a major $3 million international project, founded by John Turner and Professor Lynn Singer at Case Western Reserve University, that investigated the effects of in-utero MDMA exposure.
+Dr. Florentia Hadjiefthyvoulou continues to work in this field, with ongoing projects at both UEL and Nottingham Trent University.